 The following feedback was received from those who received a sponsorship award from the Trust.
 If you’re interested in sponsorship, please find out how to get funded.
 Our sub-group carefully considers all submissions.

-Coupar Angus Burgh Pipe Band
+Coupar Angus Pipe Band

 Before the onset of current restrictions, Coupar Angus Pipe Band had a very successful recruiting drive aimed at players of all levels.
 The outcome enabled us to plan on presenting two bands for the 2020 season, one in Grade 4 and the other in Novice Juvenile.
 A lot of training would be required, assisted significantly by the generous grant from the Trust.